onera/Maia/doc/installation.rst

 Installation through Spack
 --------------------------

-* Source a Spack repository on your machine.
+1. Source a Spack repository on your machine.
-* If you don't have a Spack repository ready, you can download one with `git clone https://github.com/spack/spack.git`.
+2. If you don't have a Spack repository ready, you can download one with :code:`git clone https://github.com/spack/spack.git`.
 On ONERA machines, it is advised to use the `Spacky <https://gitlab.onera.net/informatics/infra/spacky>`_ helper.
-* Download the **ONERA Spack repository** with `git clone https://gitlab.onera.net/informatics/infra/onera_spack_repo.git`
+3. Download the **ONERA Spack repository** with :code:`git clone https://gitlab.onera.net/informatics/infra/onera_spack_repo.git`
-* Tell Spack that package recipes are in `onera_spack_repo` by adding the following lines to `$SPACK_ROOT/etc/repos.yaml`:
+4. Tell Spack that package recipes are in :code:`onera_spack_repo` by adding the following lines to :code:`$SPACK_ROOT/etc/repos.yaml`:

 .. code-block:: yaml

   repos:
   - path/to/onera_spack_repo

+(note that **spacky** does steps 3. and 4. for you)

-* You should be able to see the options for installing Maia with `spack info maia`
+5. You should be able to see the package options of Maia with :code:`spack info maia`
-* To install Maia: `spack install maia`
+6. To install Maia: :code:`spack install maia`

 Development workflow
 --------------------

-For development, it is advised to use Spack to have Maia dependencies, but then follow a typical CMake workflow with `cmake/make`.
+For development, it is advised to use Spack to have Maia dependencies, but then follow a typical CMake workflow with :code:`cmake/make`.

 Dependencies
 ^^^^^^^^^^^^

-To have Maia dependencies, you can:
+To get access to Maia dependencies in your development environment, you can:

 * Install a Spack version of Maia, source it in your development environment to get all the dependencies, then override with your own compiled version of Maia
-* Do the same, but use a Spack environment with Maia instead of just the Maia package
+* Do the same, but use a Spack environment containing Maia instead of just the Maia package
 * Source a Spack environment where Maia has been removed from the environment view.
-This can be done by adding the following lines to the `spack.yaml` environement file:
+This can be done by adding the following lines to the :code:`spack.yaml` environement file:

 .. code-block:: yaml